JaredReisinger/zspec/src/04-intructions.md

 subtracts the second-from-top stack item from the topmost stack item.

-## 4.6
+## 4.6 Stores

-"Store" instructions return a value: e.g., **`mul`** multiplies its two operands together.
+"Store" instructions return a value: e.g.,  [**`mul`**](./15-opcodes-dictionary.md#mul) multiplies its two operands together.
 Such instructions must be followed by a single byte giving the variable number of where to put the result.

-## 4.7
+## 4.7 Branches

 Instructions which test a condition are called "branch" instructions.
 The branch information is stored in one or two bytes, indicating what to do with the result of the test.
 If bit 7 of the first byte is 0, a branch occurs when the condition was false; if 1, then branch is on true.
 If bit 6 is set, then the branch occupies 1 byte only, and the "offset" is in the range 0 to 63, given in the bottom 6 bits.
 If bit 6 is clear, then the offset is a signed 14-bit number given in bits 0 to 5 of the first byte followed by all 8 of the second.